innofactororg/bicep-action/README.md

    Create a single application and give it the appropriate read/write permissions in Azure.

-   Setup the federated credentials to allow GitHub to use OpenID Connect.

-   See the [Azure documentation](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect) for detailed instructions.

-   Three federated credentials will need to be added:
+   [Add federated credentials](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect) for the scenario **GitHub Actions deploying Azure resources**.

+   Add one credential for each of the following entity types:

+   - **Branch**, specify GitHub branch name, e.g. `main`.
-   - Set Entity Type to **Environment** and specify the environment name, e.g. `production`.
+   - **Environment**, specify GitHub Environment name, e.g. `production`.
-   - Set Entity Type to**`Pull Request**.
+   - **Pull Request**.

-   - Set Entity Type to **Branch** and use the `main` branch name.
+Target each credential to the repository that use this workflow.

 ## Workflow

-The workflow is designed to run on new and updated pull requests.

-The workflow start by running [what-if](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-what-if).
-This report is then attached to the PR for easy review.
+Each time a pull request is created or updated, the workflow will produce a [what-if](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-what-if) report and attach it to the pull request for easy review.

-The workflow will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the code to Azure after a manual review has been approved.
+After a manual review and approval, the workflow will [deploy](https://docs.microsoft.com/cli/azure/deployment/sub#az-deployment-sub-create) the code to Azure.

 ![Bicep workflow](images/deployment-action-flow.png)